-The meaning of Betsy Devos' ridiculous grizzlies and guns answer
+The meaning of Betsy DeVos' grizzlies and guns answer

 (CNN)The latest slogan from the gun lobby: "Use in case of grizzly."

-That was education secretary nominee Betsy Devos's line at her confirmation hearing earlier this week when Sen. Chris Murphy asked her about having guns in schools -- an idea even unpopular with many gun-friendly Americans.
-Devos replied that guns may be necessary in some schools, such as in a rural state like Wyoming, where they might be needed "to protect from potential grizzlies."
+That was education secretary nominee Betsy DeVos's line at her confirmation hearing earlier this week when Sen. Chris Murphy asked her about having guns in schools -- an idea even unpopular with many gun-friendly Americans.
+DeVos replied that guns may be necessary in some schools, such as in a rural state like Wyoming, where they might be needed "to protect from potential grizzlies."
 Cue widespread Internet mockery.

-What the incident showed, though, isn't that Devos is foolish enough to actually believe there's a significant problem with aggressive grizzly bears interrupting calculus class.
+What the incident showed, though, isn't that DeVos is foolish enough to actually believe there's a significant problem with aggressive grizzly bears interrupting calculus class.
 It's that the gun lobby's positions are so extreme, and its influence on the Republican Party so corrosive, that even a rational, honest dialogue -- even a rational and honest-though-heated debate -- about the place of guns in society has become all but impossible.
 What we have left is absurdist political theater.
 Grizzlies.

 The American gun lobby has one simple, insane position: guns are good (and perhaps necessary) virtually everywhere.
 This stance helps gun manufacturers sell more guns, but doesn't do much else.